janekc/firewall-bot/README.md

 # SSHACCESS
 -A ufw-before-input -p tcp --dport $PORT -j ACCEPT
 ```
 Have the firewall-bot run as a system service:
+Make sure that you scan the QR-code when running "deltabot serve", you won't have access to the correct display of the code when it is written to syslog (or your own logfile) instead of stdout!
 - Move into your firewall-bot directory and activate the projects python environment:
 ```
 $ cd *yourprojectdirectory*/firewall-bot